Skip to content

 Collect Feedback

 Create a system for collecting feedback from your sales team.
 They are on the front lines and may offer valuable insights into what’s working and what isn’t.
 Tools like Google Forms or SurveyMonkey can be effective for this purpose.
+You can also use SurveyMonkey alternatives if you need more advanced features.

 Monitor and Adjust